 by: Brig.-Gen. (ret.)
 Dr. Shimon Shapira

-Source: (Jerusalem Center for Public Affairs originally published this article on March 31, 2020.
-Time related language has been modified to reflect our republication today.
-See the original article at this link.)
+Source: (Jerusalem Center for Public Affairs originally published this article on September 9, 2019.
+Time-related language has been modified to reflect our republication today.
+See original article at this link.)

 Photo License: wikimedia.org